chpark1111/UCSGNet/README.md

 python3 cad_train.py
 ```
 Evaluation(Chamfer Distance) will be shown with the training
+After training, your model will be saved at trained_models directory.
 ### Train with 3D ShapeNet dataset
 To train the network with 3D ShapeNet dataset, run below
 ```
 python3 3d_train.py
 ```
+After training, your model will be saved at trained_models directory.

 ### Loading pretrained files
 You can load the pretrained files trained by me.
 Here is the [file](https://drive.google.com/drive/folders/1N1fxEVAoGflmhCyx8nt0G8JvgKdxLftd?usp=sharing)
 After downloading files or training your network,
-put the train files like below to visualize
+put the train files like below to visualize.
+If you want to visualize 2D network that you have  trained, rename the pth file to cad_best.pth and put the file like below.
+For 3D network, rename the pth file to 3d_best.pth and put them like below
 - trained_results/
   - 3d/
     - 3d_best.pth